psychopy/workshops/source/3days/day1/introductions.rst

 -----------------------

 Builder interface:
-    - `Building Experiments in PsychoPy <https://uk.sagepub.com/en-gb/eur/building-experiments-in-psychopy/book253480>`_ by Peirce and MacAskill (2018, Sage Publications)
+    - `Building Experiments in PsychoPy <https://us.sagepub.com/en-us/nam/building-experiments-in-psychopy/book273700>`_ by Peirce, Hirst and MacAskill (2021, Sage Publications)
-    - New edition coming in January 2022

 Python programming (for experimental psych) but these are a bit outdated:
     - `Programming Visual Illusions for Everyone <http://www.springer.com/gb/book/9783319640655>`_ by Marco Bertamimi (2017, Springer)